WenyanClaraHu/FiSC/FiSC/README.md

 train_addingMask_validation.py
 ## implementing
 ### Dataset (data_80_80_2000_implementing)
 In this demo, the study area is Shanghai, China.
 The spatial granularity is 80*80.
 The input dataset (several examples are provided in the folder **data_80_80_2000_implementing**) is calculated based on the task requirement and coarse-grained information of candidate vehicles.
-Meanwhile, the trained FiSC (the model is provided in the folder **train_log_80_2000veh**) is used to forecast fine-grained sensing coverage.
+Meanwhile, the trained FiSC is used to forecast fine-grained sensing coverage.
 ### Requirements
 * **tensorflow**
 * **numpy**